Whooping cough

 • have a dry cough

-After about a week, your cough will get worse and you’ll probably have regular bouts of severe coughing.
-In between coughing fits, you might feel quite well.
+These symptoms usually last for a week or two.
+After about a week, your cough will get worse, and you may have regular bouts of coughing.
+In between coughing fits, you might feel okay, because there’s usually no fever.
 You may have some of the following symptoms too.

 • At the end of a bout of coughing, you may make a ‘whoop’ sound as you draw in breath (the whooping cough sound).
 Many adults and babies don’t have this symptom – it tends to be more common in young children.